swapnilk30/java-developer-notes/06_CoreJava.md

 if it exists ,then it will reference the existing string rather than creating a new object. this will help in the speeding up of the application and also helps in saving the memory as no two objects will have the same content.

-Why abstract class has constructor even though we cannot create object?
-We cannot create an object of abstract class but we can create an object of subclass of abstract class.
-When we create an object of subclass of an abstract class, it calls the constructor of subclass.
-This subclass constructor has super in the first line that calls constructor of an abstract class.
-Thus, the constructors of an abstract class are used from constructor of its subclass.
-If the abstract class doesn’t have a constructor, a class that extends that abstract class will not get compiled.

 ----------------------